The Ultimate Guide to Health Insurance in Thailand

 No risk of losing coverage - when leaving a job, you’ll have peace of mind that critical illnesses and accidents will continue to be covered if something happens to you.
 If during your employment you contract a new medical condition or have an accident, this will be considered as a ‘pre-existing condition’ once you leave your job and re-apply for insurance.
 If you contract something serious, then it is probably not even possible to get another insurance policy at all as insurance companies won’t accept people with certain conditions (for example, cancer).

 Choice of renewability - you have the choice of choosing plans that guarantee renewability up to a certain age, or even lifetime renewability.
 However, many personal insurance plans by some companies do not offer renewability, so it’s advised to enquire carefully to ensure your policy can be renewed.

-Customisation of your plan - you pick the right coverage to match your needs and/or your family’s needs.
+Customisation of your plan - you pick the right coverage to match your needs and/or your family’s needs, maybe you wish to add maternity care or dental.
 The coverage offered by employers can sometimes be inadequate for your unique circumstances.
 Choosing your own plan will help ensure that you are fully protected where & how you need to be.

 Time spent researching options - you need to do your own detailed research to find the right coverage for your needs.

 More paperwork - you’ll have to fill out the application forms for your plan.

 Cost - you pay for a private plan out of your own pocket.